Chirag19/TTS/README.md

 # Terrain Tile Server

+IMPORTANT NOTICE : TTS backend will go offline soon.
+If many require an offline version i will try to build one and release.

 Terrain Tile Server is a lightweight Quantized Mesh Tile Server.

 Main difference from TGS server is this version is to be lightweight, only serving capable with minimum setup effort and hardware requirements.